chipsalliance/firrtl-spec/spec.md

 - `0d`{.firrtl} -- for representing decimal numbers
 - `0h`{.firrtl} -- for representing hexadecimal numbers

-Signed radix-specified integer literals have their sign following the leading encoding character.
+Signed radix-specified integer literals have their sign before the leading encoding character.

 The following string-encoded integer literals all have the value `42`: